About me

 Experience

 I have experience of working in a variety of adult Mental Health settings within the NHS and charitable sector; Including drug and alcohol rehabilitation, forensic Mental Health rehabilitation, supporting clients and their carer's in mental health crisis and working as part of a family therapy team.
-I worked for 4 years at a charity supporting and counselling adults with a history of trauma and addiction.
+I worked for 4 years at a charity supporting and counselling adults with a history of childhood trauma and addiction.

 I can work with and hold whatever you choose to bring to counselling.
 I have experience in working with anxiety, depression, relationship and family issues, work stress, life transitions, loss and grief, low self worth/esteem, bullying, neurodiversity, traumatic experiences, addiction, emotional dysregulation, self harm, suicidal thoughts, sexual abuse, dissociation, shame, anger and self defeating patterns of behaviour.